-Net cash provided by operating activities was \$120.6 million in fiscal year 2021, resulting primarily from our net income of \$18.1 million and noncash charges of \$98.4 million, partially offset by a net increase in operating assets and liabilities of \$4.0 million.
+Net cash provided by operating activities was \$120.6 million in fiscal year 2021, resulting primarily from our net income of \$18.1 million and non-cash charges of \$98.4 million, partially offset by a net increase in operating assets and liabilities of \$4.0 million.
 Net changes in operating assets and liabilities consisted of a \$15.1 million increase in trade accounts payable, a \$14.8 million increase in accrued expenses and other current and long-term liabilities, a \$7.6 million decrease in inventories, and a \$4.9 million decrease in due from/to related parties, partially offset by increases of \$29.0 million and \$9.3 million in prepaid expenses and other assets and trade accounts receivable, net, respectively.
 The increase in trade accounts receivable, net was primarily a result of increased sales year-over-year.
-The increase in trade accounts payable and the increase in accrued expenses, including unpaid capital expenditures of \$3.2 million, and the timing of payments of purchases, partially offset by lower severance costs, income taxes and professional fees.
+The increase in trade accounts payable and the increase in accrued expenses and other current and long-term liabilities was primarily the result of the deposits related to the sale of our AMTC facility, higher operating purchases, including unpaid capital expenditures of \$3.2 million, and the timing of payments of purchases, partially offset by lower severance costs, income taxes and professional fees.
 The decrease in inventories was primarily a result of the drawdown after building inventory up to support anticipated sales growth in 2020.
-The decrease in due from/to related parties and the decrease in accounts receivable-other was primarily due to variations in the timing of such payments of taxes, including VAT receivables, insurance and contract costs, as well as the timing of receipts of trade accounts receivable.
+The decrease in due from/to related parties and the decrease in accounts receivable-other was primarily due to variations in the timing of such payments in the ordinary course of business.
+The increases in prepaid expenses and other assets and trade accounts receivable, net were primarily due to higher prepayments of taxes, including VAT receivables, insurance and contract costs, as well as the timing of receipts of trade accounts receivable.